Wildlife Conservation Society- China Program (WCS China).

 Location: Hunchun Nature Reserve (HNR) and adjacent lands, Jilin Province, China

 Goal: WCS China will continue its monitoring program of Amur leopards and tigers in and adjacent to HNR in collaboration with reserve management and other relevant authorities.
-We will monitor population numbers via camera trapping, study behaviour patterns of big cats via snow tracking, and finalize an ecological corridor study to inform TLNP management.
+We will monitor population numbers via camera trapping, study behaviour patterns of big cats via snow tracking, and carry out SMART (Spatial Monitoring and Reporting Tool) training and assessment to enhance the SMART patrol level in the park.

 Objective 1: Continue (and expand) camera trap monitoring of Amur leopards and tigers in and around HNR